 She holds a BA in English from Vassar College as well as an MA degree in English and an MPS degree in Humanistic/Multicultural Education, both from SUNY New Paltz.
 She earned the Outstanding Graduate Award for her work for the latter in 2013 and is featured in the department’s “Many Ways To Be An Educator” campaign (video available here).

 In addition, Mary Ellen is an award-winning scholar and author.
 She regularly presents at numerous educational and academic conferences, among them NeMLA, SAMLA, and Slayage, the biennial academic conference of the Whedon Studies Association.
 In 2012, her Slayage paper (“Defining Joss Whedon’s Disability Narrative Ethic”) won the prestigious Mr. Pointy Award for Best Paper of the Conference, and in 2014, her paper “Laughing and Crying Behind Her Mask: Sentimental Code-Switching in Fanny Fern’s Ruth Hall” was awarded the Best Paper in Women’s/Gender Studies from the Northeastern Modern Language Association’s Women’s and Gender Studies Caucus.
 Her writing has been published in the Southwest Journal of Cultures, as well as several edited volumes of pop-cultural literary criticism, including the PopMatters eBook After the Avengers.
-She is co-editor of the volume Joss Whedon and Race: Critical Essays, forthcoming from McFarland Publishers (available for pre-order here).
+She is co-editor of the volume Joss Whedon and Race: Critical Essays available here from McFarland Publishers.

 Mary Ellen’s research interests include popular culture/media studies, disability studies, postcolonial and critical race theories, digital/emerging literacies and nineteenth-century American literature.
 Her current project is an essay on aesthetics and (dis)empowerment in the Ms. Marvel comic books.